How to Avoid PMI Without a 20% Down Payment | 2025

 Will banks waive PMI?

-Many lenders might waive PMI in return for a higher mortgage interest rate.
+Many lenders might waive PMI payments in return for a higher mortgage interest rate.
 However, this can end up being more costly than PMI over a longer period.
 To understand how to avoid PMI without increasing your mortgage rate, consider either making a 20% down payment or utilizing a piggyback loan.

 Does PMI ever go away?